ibm-build-lab/RAG-LLM-Service/README.md

     Copy `env` to `.env` and fill in the variables with your url, passwords, and apikeys.

+    If you are using Postgres, create a secrets folder: `mkdir secrets` and place your `tls_cert.crt` inside the folder

     *Note*: `COS_IBM_CLOUD_API_KEY` and `IBM_CLOUD_API_KEY` are not the same key.

 5. **Start the project:**